akey7/fuzzy-system-finance/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

 # fuzzy-system-finance
 A simple portfolio optimization and time series analysis app.
+It is the front end for a backend analysis scripts.
+Data is transferred from the backend to the front end via DigitalOcean Spaces, an S3 hosting service.

 ## Installation